-Fire breaks out at Deepika Padukone’s building, the Padmaavat actor is safe
+Fire breaks out at Deepika Padukone’s building, the actor confirms she is safe

 A fire broke out today at Mumbai’s Beaumonde Towers, where Deepika Padukone owns an apartment.
-It is being said that the B-wing of the tower in Mumbai’s Prabhadevi has caught fire.
-The reason for the fire is yet to be determined.
+The blaze erupted around 2.10 pm on the 33rd floor of the Beau Monde Building, which is located at Appasaheb Marathe Marg.
+About 16 fire engines, five water tankers and 108 ambulances were rushed to the spot.
+Two firemen – Harishchandra Raorane (54) and Shivaji Achrekar (53) – were admitted to hospital after getting suffocated.
+Both are stable now.

 A source close to Deepika has confirmed that the actor was not in the building when the fire broke out.
 She was out for the shoot of a brand.
 “It’s not her house or office which has caught fire.
 It has happened on the 32nd floor.
-Fire brigade is on their way already.
+The fire brigade is on their way already.
 Deepika is on the set shooting for her brand.
 Her staff has evacuated the apartment,” a source close to Deepika Padukone told indianexpress.com.

+Later in the day, Deepika also tweeted and informed her well-wishers that she is safe.
+She tweeted, “I am safe.Thank You, everyone.
+Let us pray for our firefighters who are at site risking their lives…🙏🏽”

+I am safe.Thank You everyone.Let us pray for our firefighters who are at site risking their lives…🙏🏽

 Also read | Fire breaks out at Mumbai’s Beaumonde Towers